by Will Grumke April 25, 2022 7 min read

 If you have any questions or need any help at all reaching your fat loss goals, please never hesitate to reach out!

-We have a fully staffed team of NASM Certified Personal Trainers and NASM Fitness Nutrition Specialists that will help you for free!
-They are available Monday thru Friday, 6 am to 10 pm CST, at 1-800-409-9732 … or anytime via email at CustomerService@1stPhorm.com!
+We have a fully-staffed team of NASM Certified Personal Trainers and Certified Nutrition Coaches that will help you for FREE!
+They're available Monday thru Friday, 6 am to 10 pm CST, and Saturday & Sunday, 6 am to 7 pm CST at 1-800-409-9732 … or anytime via email at CustomerService@1stPhorm.com!